 - Add softened butter, salt, and 3 cups of flour.
 Mix on medium-low speed, using the dough hook, until combined.
 Add additional flour, 1/4 cup at a time, until dough pulls away from the sides of the bowl.
 The dough should still be slightly sticky and soft.
 Be sure to not add too much flour!

-- Knead for 5 minutes (I just used the dough hook to knead it in the stand mixer bowl) until it looks smooth.
+- Knead for 5 minutes with the dough hook on low-medium speed.
+It will look smooth.
 Cover with a towel and let rise for 20 minutes.

 - Brush rolls with the melted butter (I save some of this to brush on the rolls after they cook) and sprinkle with sea salt.
 Let rise, uncovered, for 15 minutes.

 - Cook rolls for 15-18 minutes or until tops are golden brown.
 Serve warm!